 Shading is about choice.
 What part of your tile do you want to showcase?

-Remember it is about black and white and shades of gray.
-If you have too much of one color, either black, white, or gray, you won’t see the rest, and your tile will feel bland.
+Remember, we’re talking about black and white and shades of gray.
+If one color is too prominent, whether black, white or gray, you won’t see the rest as well, and your tile will look bland.

-Keep a balance between each shade of grey to add contrast.
-Make sure that your focal point has the most or the least shade.
+Maintain a balance between each shade to add contrast.
+Make sure your focal point is the most or least shaded to draw attention to it.

 Keep a light hand.
 Pushing too much on your paper with your pencil is not going to help you.
+It’s better to add graphite in successive layers than to press too hard to create shadows.
 You won’t be able to blend the pencil lines and create the type of shading that you want.